jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 ~~~

 is an incorrect schema, as a member of `mapping` has a member named `nullable`
 whose value is `true`.
-This suggests that the instance may be null, but the
+This would suggest that the instance may be null.
+Yet the
-top-level schema lacks such a `nullable` set to `true`, suggesting that the
+top-level schema lacks such a `nullable` set to `true`, which would suggest that
-instance cannot be null.
+the instance in fact cannot be null.
+If this were a correct JTD schema, it would
+be unclear which piece of information takes "precedence".

 JTD handles such possible ambiguity by disallowing, at the syntactic level, the
 possibility of contradictory specifications of whether an instance described by
 a schema of the `discriminator` form may be null.
 The schemas in a discriminator
-`mapping` cannot have `nullable` set to `true`: only the discriminator itself
+`mapping` cannot have `nullable` set to `true`; only the discriminator itself
 can use `nullable` in this way.

 It also follows that